Chipotle Mexican Grill (CMG) Q3 2017 Results - Earnings Call Transcript

 Jeffrey Bernstein - Barclays Capital, Inc.

 Great.
 Thank you very much.
 Two questions.
 Just one maybe on the broader menu evolution.
-I know you mentioned it earlier, Steve, but in the past, it was all about kind of over the (58:10) existing menu and fine tuning for greater efficiency rather than broadening and now it does seem like with the competitive pressures and the goal to bring back lost traffic, you guys seem quite keen to expand the menu, whether it's proteins, queso, beverages and desserts, and whatnot.
+I know you mentioned it earlier, Steve, but in the past, it was all about kind of over the existing menu and fine tuning for greater efficiency rather than broadening, and now it does seem like with the competitive pressures and the goal to bring back lost traffic, you guys seem quite keen to expand the menu, whether it's proteins, queso, beverages and desserts, and whatnot.
 So, I'm just wondering how you visualize the menu maybe three years out, whether we should assume it broadens meaningfully further from here.
 I think you mentioned maybe day parts, segments, I'm assuming people are thinking about breakfast and otherwise, I'm just wondering what's your vision for the brand menu three years out relative to where it is today.
 And then I have one follow-up.

 Steve Ells - Chipotle Mexican Grill, Inc.